 Although the primary theme of my blog is travel, I can’t resist sharing some beautiful sunsets from my own neighborhood in Iowa City, Iowa.
 After all, it’s my blog, and I can include local-to-me sunsets if I want to!

 I don’t have to travel far to see beautiful sunsets.
-These three photos were taken from my front door, looking across the street at my neighbors’ houses.
+These seven photos were taken from my front door, looking across the street at my neighbors’ houses.

 And this photo was taken about a half hour’s drive from our house, at Coralville Lake.